eric-bach/ericbach.readme/README.md

+In the past software would come bundled with a README that provided instructions on how to install, configure, and run the application.

-This is my manager readme.
+This is my manager README.
 It is meant as a living document on "how I work".

-Please [https://iam.ericbach.dev](https://iam.ericbach.dev) to view my readme.
+Please visit [https://iam.ericbach.dev](https://iam.ericbach.dev) to view my readme.